MillCloud/eslint-config-react/README.md

 # @modyqyw/eslint-config-react

 An ESLint shareable config for react.
+Also support taro and react-native.

 ## Usage